 - DuoTrap S compatibility to wirelessly track rides and goals.

-Riders in possession of this Trek ride get overly enthusiastic when talking about the Domane AL 3 because it’s packed with extras at a price that doesn’t cause sticker shock.
+Riders in possession of this Trek ride get overly enthusiastic about the Domane AL 3 because it’s packed with extras at a price that doesn’t cause sticker shock.
 This smooth, stable, and super fun road bike never met a loop, group ride, or gravel trail it couldn’t conquer.

-The lightweight, comfortable frame features a road-smoothing carbon fork, quality parts, and wide range of gears making it an ideal choice for folks just getting into road cycling, minus a heart-stopping price tag.
+The lightweight, comfortable frame features a road-smoothing carbon fork, quality parts, and a wide range of gears, making it an ideal choice for folks just getting into road cycling, minus a heart-stopping price tag.
 Technically, you’ll be impressed.
 The Shimano Sora drivetrain has 18 speeds and integrated brake/shift levers.
 The wide range of gears makes climbing a breeze.

-The lightweight aluminum frame and stable Endurance Geometry produce confident rides and the bike features a Domane carbon fork, mounts for fenders and tubeless rims.
-Because the Trek Domane AL 3 has lighter parts, you may worry about stopping efficiently, but put that worry to rest: Powerful disc brakes bring you to a halt quickly and effortlessly – if you can bring yourself to stop once you hit your stride.
+The lightweight aluminum frame and stable Endurance Geometry produce confident rides, and the bike features a Domane carbon fork, mounts for fenders, and tubeless rims.
+Because the Trek Domane AL 3 has lighter parts, you may worry about stopping efficiently, but put that worry to rest: Powerful disc brakes bring you to a halt quickly and effortlessly – if you can bring yourself to stop once, you hit your stride.

 -Best Low Maintenance-

 - Priority’s lightest, fastest model at 24 pounds